fardeen9983/TinyModeUnity/Tiny.md

     1. Create a filed to keep in track of a single Food entity.
 So that only one remains on the screen at a time.
     1. Create a FoodGroup to hold the Food Entity with the Ball sprite
-    1. Create a Spawn mehtod requiring a reference to the world and Entity group we want to spawn it in.
+    1. Create a Spawn mehtod requiring a reference to the world and Entity group we want to spawn it in and will spawn the entity from one of the EntityGroups provided indexes onto the screen at a random postion.

-    1.
+1. The next script will manage the vanishing of the food as the snake collides with it and thus adding a unit to it's tail
+    1. For this we need enable additional modules onto the Tiny Project, namely UTiny.HitBox2D
+    1. From this module we will add a RectHitBox2D component which doesn't replace the Collider from Unity entirely but will add additional component like the HitBoxOverlapResults temporarily upon collision
+1. Create a Tail system to add onto the Player a tail whenever it hits a body.
+Create a TailGroup for t as well

 ## Platformer Tiny Project
 ### Steps